Optical Studies of 15 Hard X-ray Selected Cataclysmic Binaries: RESULTS ON INDIVIDUAL OBJECTS

 Although the strength of \ion{He}{2} suggests a magnetic CV, 6 hours of time-series photometry obtained 2016 September~2 (Figure~\ref{fig:swift2006}) did not show any periodic signal.
-The analysis is made difficult by the equally bright star only $2.\!^{\prime\prime}$3 away.
+The analysis is made more difficult by the equally bright star only $2.\!^{\prime\prime}$3 away.

-Our H$\alpha$ radial velocities do not indicate a period unambiguously, but do show it to be $>6$~hr.
-The strongest periodicities appear at $0.421\pm0.002$~d and $0.733\pm0.003$~d, and weaker aliases near 0.38~d and 0.86~d.
-The velocities in Figure~\ref{fig:cvplot1} are folded on the 0.421~d candidate period, purely for illustration.
+Our H$\alpha$ radial velocities do not indicate a period unambiguously but do show it to be $>6$~hr.
+The strongest periodicities appear at $0.421\pm0.002$~day and $0.733\pm0.003$~day, with weaker aliases near 0.38~day and 0.86~day.
+The velocities in Figure~\ref{fig:cvplot1} are folded on the 0.421-day candidate period, purely for illustration.

 \rxj\ was spectroscopically identified as a likely magnetic CV by \citet{hal01,hal02} because its \ion{He}{2} $\lambda4686$ emission line is comparable in strength to H$\beta$.
 The ambiguity of the possible identification of this soft source with the hard X-ray source IGR J20159+3713, which corresponds to the BAT source \swiftTwoOhOneFive/\pbcTwoOhOneFive, was reviewed in Paper~II (see also \citealt{bas14}).
-We did not resolve the identification problem; however Paper~II and \citet{cot16} reported the discovery of a $7215\pm31$~s or $7196\pm11$~s period and its harmonics in the X-ray emission from \rxj.
+We did not resolve the identification problem; however, Paper~II and \citet{cot16} reported the discovery of a $7215\pm31$~s or $7196\pm11$~s period and its harmonics in the X-ray emission from \rxj.

 Paper~II interpreted this as the orbital period of a polar, while \citet{cot16} argues that it is the spin period of an IP because the complex pulse shape and its energy dependence is caused by photoelectric absorption, which is typical for IPs.
 If so, this 2.00~hr period would be the second longest spin period for an IP.
 In addition, \citet{cot16} identified weak signals in the power spectrum that could correspond to the beat period between the spin and orbit, and used them to infer an orbital period of $\approx12$~hr.